codinggita/amazon_orders_patel_dhruvi_chetanbhai/README.md

 # 🚀 ShopFusion
 ### Multi-Vendor Marketplace Platform (MERN Stack)

-CartNexus is a full-stack multi-vendor marketplace platform where customers can browse and purchase products, while sellers manage inventory, orders, revenue analytics, and shipping operations.
+ShopFusion is a full-stack multi-vendor marketplace platform where customers can browse and purchase products, while sellers manage inventory, orders, revenue analytics, and shipping operations.

 Built using the **MERN Stack**, CartNexus offers a scalable backend architecture, JWT authentication, MongoDB aggregation pipelines, and a modern dashboard-based frontend.